Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 Picking adjustments captured.
 Picking workflows surface count mismatches in real time and adjust the underlying record.

-A typical apparel brand running this transition over 8 to 16 weeks of guided implementation, with proper data migration and integration scoping, sees negative-inventory occurrences fall by 80 to 95 percent.
+A typical apparel brand running this transition on Uphance over 8 to 16 weeks of guided implementation, with proper data migration and integration scoping, sees negative-inventory occurrences fall by 80 to 95 percent.
 The remaining occurrences are workflow-level, well-categorized, and addressable through process improvements.
+That pattern held for Magnolia Pearl and Lufema once allocation and inventory consolidated into a single record.

 Frequently asked questions